hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/permission.rst

 drop_insert_permission
 ----------------------

-A drop insert permission is used to drop an existing insert permission for a role on a table.
+The ``drop_insert_permission`` API is used to drop an existing insert permission for a role on a table.

 An example: